Cold medicine: Brands

-Some brand names include: Benilyn, Sudafed, Robitussin and Vicks among others.
+Some brand names include: Benylin, Sudafed, Robitussin and Vicks among others.
 Most contain a number of active ingredients.
+The Thai company Hatakabb produces the Takabb Anti-Cough Pill, which is a Chinese herbal medication.

-Sudafed is a brand manufactured by McNeil Laboratories.
-The original formulation contains the active ingredient pseudoephedrine, but formulations without pseudoephedrine are also being sold under the brand.
-In 2016, it was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £34.4 million.
-The effectiveness of phenylephrine by mouth as a nasal decongestant is questionable.
+Sudafed is a brand owned by Kenvue.
+Sudafed markets a variety of nasal decongestant products with different active ingredients in different countries.
+The original formulation contains the active ingredient pseudoephedrine.
+Other Sudafed-branded products contain phenylephrine, oxymetazoline, xylometazoline, antihistamines, pain relievers, and other active ingredients.
+Product names and formulations vary by country.
+Restrictions on the sale of pseudoephedrine in the many countries has led to changes in which products are available over the counter without authorization from a pharmacist or prescriber.
+In 2016, Sudafed was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £34.4 million.

 Gee's Linctus is a cough medicine which contains opium tincture.
 New Zealand in 2019 moved it to prescription only.

 Coricidin, Coricidin D, or Coricidin HBP, is the brand name of a combination of dextromethorphan and chlorpheniramine maleate (an antihistamine).
 Varieties may also contain acetaminophen and guaifenesin.

 Codral is a brand name manufactured by Johnson & Johnson and sold primarily in Australia and New Zealand.
 Codral is the highest-selling cold and flu medication in Australia.